mastodon/documentation/Running-Mastodon/Production-guide.md

 You can upgrade Mastodon with a `git pull` from the repository directory.
 You may need to run:

 - `RAILS_ENV=production bundle exec rails db:migrate`

+if anything in the `/db/` directory has changed, and/or

+- `yarn install`
 - `RAILS_ENV=production bundle exec rails assets:precompile`

-Depending on which files changed, e.g. if anything in the `/db/` or `/app/assets` directory changed, respectively.
-Also, Mastodon runs in memory, so you need to restart it before you see any changes.
+if anything in the `/app/assets` directory changed.

+Also, Mastodon runs in memory, so you need to restart it before you see any changes (including new precompiled assets).
 If you're using systemd, that would be:

     sudo systemctl restart mastodon-*.service